Skip to main content

 • Peanuts (unsalted, shelled): technically legumes, well tolerated

-• Cashews (unsalted, unroasted): high in fat, ok in moderation
+• Cashews (unsalted, unroasted): high in fat, okay in moderation

 Not recommended:

-• Almonds: hard to digest, can cause stomach problems
+• Almonds: hard to digest, can cause stomach upset

-• Brazil nuts: extremely high in selenium, regular feeding is risky
+• Brazil nuts: extremely high in selenium, so regular feeding is risky

-• Macadamia nuts: toxic mechanism unknown, causes weakness, tremors, hyperthermia, vomiting
+• Macadamia nuts: the toxic mechanism is unknown; they cause weakness, trembling, hyperthermia and vomiting

-• Walnuts: contain juglone and mold easily; mold toxins are life-threatening for dogs
+• Walnuts: contain juglone and go moldy easily, and the mold toxins are life-threatening for dogs

-Peanut butter is popular with dogs: but caution: some peanut butter contains xylitol as a sugar substitute.
-Xylitol is highly toxic for dogs.
+Peanut butter is popular with dogs, but be careful: some peanut butters contain xylitol as a sugar substitute, and xylitol is highly toxic to dogs.
 Always check the ingredient list before feeding peanut butter.

-All nuts are high in fat: too many at once can trigger pancreatitis.
-Contact the vet if your dog vomits after eating nuts.
+All nuts are high in fat, so too many at once can trigger pancreatitis (inflammation of the pancreas).
+If your dog vomits after eating nuts, contact your vet.

-Unsalted, unroasted, shelled.
-Only a few pieces as a rare treat.
-Never whole nuts that could pose a choking hazard: chop them for small dogs.
+Always unsalted, unroasted and shelled.
+Give only a few pieces, as a rare treat.
+Never offer whole nuts that could become a choking hazard, and chop them up for small dogs.

 • Small dog (up to 10 kg): max.
 1 to 2 pieces per day